Google Analytics Guide: Actionable Tips To Boost Your Traffic and Ranking

 Action Steps for Leveraging ‘Low-Hanging Fruit’

 The first step is to identify these ‘low-hanging fruit’ pages.
 In Google Analytics, filter your pages by those with decent organic traffic and rank between positions 11-30 in search engine results.
 Then, scrutinize the on-page elements.
 Are the keywords appropriately used and up-to-date?
 Is the meta description compelling enough?
 Could the user experience be improved with better images or layout?
 Make the necessary adjustments and closely monitor the impact on search rankings.
-This minor tweaking and monitoring process should be iterative, making small changes until you notice significant improvements in your search performance.
+Keep tweaking and monitoring the process, making small changes until you see big improvements in your search performance.

 Repair the Weak Spots in Your High-Performing Search Pages